 Different Types of Office Chairs Big and Tall Chair

 This is more of a seating subclass, but it deserves mention here.
 Any desk chair made today can be purchased in big and tall variants.
-These chairs are distinguished by being physically larger, capable of supporting users up to 6’6” tall, and fashioned from stronger materials of extra thickness.
+These chairs are distinguished by being physically larger, capable of supporting users up to 6’6” tall, and fashioned from more robust materials of extra thickness.

 2. Conference Chairs